HEnquist/camilladsp/README.md

 - low_boost: 0 to 20

 ### Delay
-The delay filter provides a delay in milliseconds or samples.
-The `unit` can be `ms` or `samples`, and if left out it defaults to `ms`.
+The delay filter provides a delay in milliseconds, millimetres or samples.
+The `unit` can be `ms`, `mm` or `samples`, and if left out it defaults to `ms`.
+When giving the delay in millimetres, the speed of sound of is assumed to be 343 m/s (dry air at 20 degrees Celsius).

 If the `subsample` parameter is set to `true`, then it will use use an IIR filter to achieve subsample delay precision.
 If set to `false`, the value will instead be rounded to the nearest number of full samples.
 This is a little faster and should be used if subsample precision is not required.

 The delay value must be positive or zero.